 Quick trick for easy shaping

-Instead of trying to eyeball the one-inch segments, press the sausage mixture into a 10-inch square on a plastic cutting board (like this one).
+Instead of trying to eyeball the one-inch segments, press the sausage mixture into a 10-inch square on a plastic cutting board.
 With a sharp knife, cut into 10 by 10 rows and presto, perfectly portioned sections.
 Roll each square into a ball and continue on with the recipe as directed.

 Make 'em ahead